 How can businesses use simple emails to tackle late payments?

-Clearly, this isn’t acceptable.
-But what actions are available to business owners?
-An effective late payment invoice email could be the difference between getting paid and getting shafted.
+So what exactly can business owners do about overdue payments?
+Learning how to write an effective late payment invoice email is a good place to stat.
 We’ve put together three late payment email templates you can use if you’re chasing payment: a polite reminder template, a firm reminder template, and a final notice template.
 Check them out right here.

 Firm reminder (over 14 days overdue)

 If the invoice is over 14 days overdue, adopt a firmer and more direct tone.
 Reiterate the key details of the invoice, including the invoice number, the amount due, and the payment terms.

 You should also enclose a copy of the original invoice, as it’s always possible that it was accidentally deleted or just got lost.
 This late payment email template is best used once the invoice is around two weeks overdue:

 At this point, make it clear to the customer that your overdue invoice email is a final warning.
 This means that you should include a final cut-off date, as well as an outline of the potential consequences of non-payment.
 Provide information about your debt-recovery arrangements.